likicv/usysml-test-cases/README.md

 for the implementation of the SysML v2 specification.
-The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would help to clarify or strengthen the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and potentially raise any issues for consideration.**
+The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would be helpful in clarifying or strengthening the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and potentially raise any issues for consideration.**